MicrosoftDocs/quantum-docs/articles/hybrid-computing-troubleshooting.md

 - Type: **Job error**
 - Source: **Target compiler**

 This error can occur when a program that requires a significant number of classical registers is submitted.
-Some patterns that can cause this issue are **for** loops with many iterations, deeply nested **if** statements, and a large number of qubit measurements.
+Some patterns that can cause this issue are **for** loops that contain a large number of iterations, deeply nested **if** statements, or a large number of qubit measurements.

 ```qsharp
 operation ClassicalRegisterUsage() : Result {